axch/pattern-case/README.md

   negative information, I did not take that measure to improve its precision.

 - Naming convention: matchers are named after the type name, with no typographic markers.
-What is called `pair?*' in the text is called `pair' here.
+What is called `pair?*' in the text for distinctiveness is called `pair' here for typography.

 - List matchers, segment variables, and guards are not implemented.